Rock Hill Pedestrian Accident Lawyer

 Per South Carolina Ann. § 15-3-530, you generally have three years to file your injury or wrongful death lawsuit.
 It’s vital to file your lawsuit within this period because, if you don’t, you could lose the right to seek damages through legal action.
 This could hurt your chances of recovering damages and complicate the claims process.

 Being hit by a car as a pedestrian is likely to result in serious and life-threatening injuries.
 These injuries may include:

 These injuries may result in expensive medical care, possibly for the rest of your life, in addition to the loss of working ability and wages, and pain and suffering.
 Through a personal injury action, you can pursue financial compensation to cover these and other losses.

-If you are not transported to the hospital from the scene of the accident, at some point soon after the accident you should visit the hospital or your primary care physician to determine whether you have suffered any injuries from the accident requiring treatment.
+If you are not transported to the hospital from the scene of the accident, at some point, you should visit the hospital or your primary care physician to determine whether you have suffered any injuries from the accident requiring treatment.

 Finally, avoid making statements to any witnesses, the driver of the vehicle that hit you, or any insurance companies, as those statements may be used against you in a subsequent claim.
-Contact a lawyer as soon as possible so that they can handle all communications on your behalf.
+Contact a lawyer as soon as possible so that they can handle all communications regarding the pedestrian accident on your behalf.

 Hiring a Rock Hill Pedestrian Accident Attorney

 Contact the attorneys of Schiller & Hamilton for more information and to set up a free consultation.
-Our knowledgeable injury lawyers will discuss your accident and inform you about your rights and legal options as an injured pedestrian.
-Contact us today by phone or online for assistance.
+Our team will discuss your accident and explain your legal options as an injured pedestrian.